Southeastern Honors and International Initiatives recognizes top students

 by: Tonya Lowentritt

 HAMMOND – Southeastern Louisiana University’s Honors and International Initiatives

-Students were recognized in four areas - Scholars Diploma, Freshman of the Year Nominees, Sophomore Honors Distinction, and Thirteen Club.
+in four areas - Scholars Diploma, Sophomore Honors Distinction, Freshman of the Year,

 Honorees of Sophomore Honors distinction have completed fifteen hours of honors credit earning no grade lower than a ‘B’ by the end of the fourth regular semester.

 Thirteen Club Honors Society inductees are seniors who have at least a 3.2 grade point average, never earned a grade lower than a ‘C’ and have completed all of their academic work at Southeastern.
-The Honors Program inducted 131 students into the Thirteen Club.
+One hundred seventeen students were inducted into the Thirteen Club.

 PAULINA – Carter McComack